 B. Shoreline restoration and enhancement projects including shoreline modification activities such as removal of vegetation, shoreline stabilization, dredging and filling may be allowed provided the primary purpose of such action is clearly restoration of the natural character and ecological functions of the shoreline.

-C. In accordance with RCW 90.58.580, a Substantial Development Permit is not required for development on land that is brought under shoreline jurisdiction due to a shoreline restoration project.
-However, projects are still required to comply with the regulations of this Master Program.

-D. Projects taking place on lands that are brought into shoreline jurisdiction due to a shoreline restoration project that caused a landward shift of the OHWM may apply to the Shoreline Administrator for relief from the SMP regulations and use regulations under the provisions of RCW 90.58.580.
+C. Projects taking place on lands that are brought into shoreline jurisdiction due to a shoreline restoration project that caused a landward shift of the OHWM may apply to the Shoreline Administrator for relief from the SMP regulations and use regulations under the provisions of RCW 90.58.580.
 Any relief granted shall be strictly in accordance with the limited provisions of RCW 90.58.580, including the specific approval of the Department of Ecology.

 SHORELINE STABILIZATION